marktheo/docker-install/README.md

-# Docker Installation Guide for Fedora, Debian and Ubuntu
+# Docker manual installation for Debian Ubuntu and Fedora

 **Download the installation script from source**
 ```